mickael-guene/fdpic_manifest/README.md

  of shared libraries support on mmu-less platforms.
 Using shared libraries allow to reduce memory requirement of the system.
 Indeed code segments are only load once in memory and then share accross process in the system.

+ Prebuild [packages](https://github.com/mickael-guene/fdpic_manifest/releases) can be found for ubuntu 14.04.
+One package contains the fdpic toolset and will allow you to build arm fdpic binaries.
+ The other one is usefull to run arm fdpic binaries on your host machine, it contains proot, qemu-arm binaries and a basic fdpic rootfs.

 ## How to build
  Following installation instructions have been tested on an ubuntu 14.04 docker image (docker pull ubuntu:14.04).